FCanberk/coflight-prep/for-developers.md

 ### **2. Collecting and Storing Data**

-**MongoDB** will used as database in this project.
+Collected data will be stored in a document db (most likely MongoDB).
 Scraped data should be stored in separate databases for each company.
-Each database should store ticket price, flight date&time, destination, date&time(UTC +03:00) when scraped infos taken.
+Each database should store ticket price, flight date&time, destination, date&time (UTC +03:00) when scraped infos taken.